 Alocasia amazonica 'Bambino', is all about the elaborate tropical foliage.
 Bambino features striking almost black, thick glossy leaves with white margins and veins.
 Fantastic as an indoor potted plant to add some drama to your room.

 For the best performance and for the foliage to retain its deep green coloring, it is best to situate your Alocasia Amazonica in a location that receives bright light.
 In fact, those living in an area where the temperatures and light conditions are not intense can place it in a location that receives direct sunlight.

-When it comes to the best soil to grow Alocasia Amazonica, you will get the best performance and healthiest growth from well-aerated soil that drains quickly.
+You will get healthiest growth from well-aerated soil that drains quickly.
 Heavy soil has a tendency to retain too much moisture, which can lead to rot problems and even plant death.

-In their native environment, the parents of Alocasia Amazonica is found growing near a source of water where their roots stay moist.
-Therefore, it is important to water frequently enough to keep the soil evenly moist but not soggy, especially during the growing seasons of spring throughout summer.
+In their native environment, the parents of Alocasia amazonica is found growing near a source of water where their roots stay moist.
+It is important to water frequently enough to keep the soil evenly moist but not soggy, especially during the growing seasons of spring throughout summer.

-Pictured here in a 14cm pot, it will be posted potted.
+Pictured here in a 13cm pot, it will be posted potted.